-All these methods rely on a rank decision: are certain computed values positive?
+Note that all these methods rely on a rank decision: are certain singular values, or certain computed values, zero or not?

 Remark There are methods to compute the distance of a certain matrix pair (A, B) to the nearest uncontrollable pair, exactly like the condition number of a matrix M is a measure of the distance of M to the nearest singular matrix.
 They are somewhat more complex, and research is still active on the best one.